reedmusic/reedmusic.github.io/excel/index.md

 ![](mcq.png)

 The MCQ machine generates five multiple-choice questions from a list.
-You turn individual questions on or off in the **Questions** sheet and Excel will randomly choose five questions.
+You turn individual questions on or off in the **Questions** sheet and Excel will randomly choose five.
+The order of the responses are also randomised.

-The answers, A to D, for each question are in a random order which changes each time.

 ### Instructions

 1. Type a new question and up to four responses.
 Correct answer goes in final column.
 If not spelled identically, this will fail.
-2. Type Y to include this question in the pool that may be randomly chosen.
+2. Type Y to include that row in the pool of possible questions.
 3. You can leave rows blank or add headings to organise topics/weeks etc.
 4. Select a number of the yellow cells, then press Ctrl+Enter to type 'Y' into many cells at once (for example to select questions for an entire topic).